mariana-gtz/atd_bc_aa/README.md

 ## Notes and Observations
-- **Known Limitations**: Incomplete data might alter the visualizations.
+- **Known Limitations**: Data availability might not be complete and affect some visualizations.
-- **Future Development Plans**: Add weather factors that commonly impact deliveries.
+- **Future Development Plans**: Incorporation of weather metrics could be useful.
-- **Best Practices**: Clone the repo and have fun playing with the data.

 ## Contact